harish-codes/linux-copycat-file-manager/README.md

        <br />       1. g++ FileManager.cpp mycat.cpp -o mycat
 	<br />				    2. ./mycat filename1 filename2 .....etc.

 myls.cpp - Mimics "ls" Linux command.
 For directory, lists all contents of directory.
 For all other file types, displays file's name.
-If "-l" option used, a long-form listing will be used.
+<br />If "-l" option used, a long-form listing will be used.
 <br />To build and execute this, type:
      <br />         1. g++ FileManager.cpp myls.cpp -o myls
 <br />	    2. ./myls OR ./myls -l OR ./myls filename OR ./myls dirname OR ./myls filename -l OR ./myls dirname -l